Upsonic/Tiger/README.md

-# We dont have any Crypto Project, they are totaly SCAM
+# We do NOT and WILL not have any Crypto Projects, they are a complete SCAM

 ## This project is not releated with any crypto currencies.